wezside/Toolkit/README.md

 Change log since build .0200
 =======
+* New FlowLayout added.
+Needs testing though.
+Use at own risk.
+* Updated HorizontalScroll decorator to function properly
+* Applied Sean Lailvaux patch to UIElement
 * Changed Gallery ClassCollection to Dictionary to allow overwriting of custom classes.
 This wasn't working.
 * Removed resizeValue property and replaced with thumbWidth and thumbHeight which will be passed to all IGalleryItems
 * Fixed ScrollVertical to update the width correctly